blackJJW/myblog2/content/projects/multi-crypto-trading-tool/setConfig.md

 +++
 title = "4.
 Set Configurations"
 type = "Projects"
-tags = ["python", "BaseSettings", "dotenv", "pydantic_settings", "PostgreSQL"]
+tags = [
+  "python", "pydantic", "pydantic_settings",
+  "dotenv", "env", "BaseSettings", "settings", "PostgreSQL", "database", "configuration", "backend" ]
 +++

 I used a .env file to store configuration values.
 To load them into the application, I’m using BaseSettings from the pydantic_settings package.